What is it?

 Hazardous waste is a waste with properties that make it dangerous or capable of having a harmful effect on human health or the environment.
 Hazardous waste is generated from many sources — industry, business, residential, etc. — and may come in many forms, including liquids, solids and gases.
 These flammable, toxic, corrosive or reactive items are labeled with DANGER, WARNING or CAUTION.

 What's the problem?

 Read labels carefully.
-Avoid buying products with labels containing the words: danger, warning, flammable, explosive, corrosive, caustic, toxic or poison.
+Avoid buying products labled danger, warning, caution, flammable, explosive, corrosive, caustic, toxic or poison.

-Buy only as much as you need for the job at hand.
+Buy only what you need for the job at hand.
 Calculate how much paint you need.

-Share what you can't use or don't need any more with a friend or neighbor.
+Share what you can't use or don't need with a friend or neighbor.

-Recycle what can be recycled in your area, such as motor oil and auto batteries.
+Recycle what can be recycled in your area, such as motor oil and automotive batteries.

-For more information about proper hazardous waste disposal in the Kansas City metro area, contact Nadja Karpilow, environmental planner, at firstname.lastname@example.org or 816-701-8226.
+For more information about proper hazardous waste disposal in the Kansas City metro area, contact Nadja Karpilow, 816-701-8226.